-&lt;sup>5 The State of Hawaii Data Book 2005 and the U.S. Census Bureau (NST EST2005-01).
+6 The State of Hawaii Data Book 2005 and the U.S. Census Bureau (NST EST2005-01).

-&lt;sup>6 There may be duplicated counts because they do not necessarily reflect a pure race, but a combination or mixed-race population.
+7 There may be duplicated counts because they do not necessarily reflect a pure race, but a combination or mixed-race population.
 According to the State Department of Business, Economic Development & Tourism (DBEDT), Research and Economic Analysis Division, these counts will be revised by August of 2008.
 "The State is working with the [Census] bureau to see if its [bureau's] figures need to be refined."
 The Star Bulletin, August 9, 2007.

-&lt;sup>7 DBEDT - Research and Economic Analysis Division.
+8 DBEDT - Research and Economic Analysis Division.
 Data are tabulated from the American Community Survey (ACS) conducted by the U.S. Census Bureau.

-immigrants entering the State.
+melting pot of cultures because of the diverse make-up of the Asian population.
+The U.S. Census 2000 categorized over 20 different Asian minorities in the Asian race category.
+While economic levels may differ from one group to another, most of the Asian population may likely be underserved.
+Common factors in defining an underserved person can be language barriers and cultural differences, especially for immigrants entering the State.
 These factors can be barriers to accessing information.
 Cultural differences may influence some to isolate themselves from the mainstream population, which can limit access to services.
 Low income or disadvantaged individuals can also be designated as underserved as well as the elderly, disabled individuals, gays or lesbians, or those who live in remote geographical areas and have no transportation to access services.

 Between 2001-2005, average annual immigration for those reporting Hawaii as their intended permanent residence was 5,908 with 53% originating from the Philippines.
 Approximately 26.6% of the population over five years old spoke another language at home other than English, most of which were from the Asian category (88%).
-The U.S. Census 2000 show Japanese (27%), a dialect of Filipino (22% Tagalog and 10% Ilocano), Chinese (Cantonese 10%); other minorities.
-From April 1, 2000 to July 1, 2006, the Net International Migration is 31,092.
+The U.S. Census 2000 shows a detailed breakdown; the top Asian categories include Japanese islands of Molokai and Lanai (11.0%).